 Hound of the Baskervilles by Arthur Conan Doyle

 A classic tale of mystery, murder, and bumps in the night.
-Sherlock Holmes investigates the curse of the Baskervilles and the legend of a gigantic hound which roams the bleak, marsh infested moors.
+Sherlock Holmes investigates the curse of the Baskervilles and the legend of a gigantic hound that roams the bleak, marsh-infested moors.
 Full of peculiar suspects and strange phenomena.
 A gripping read for 9th grade teens who enjoy mysteries and adventures.

 The House of the Scorpion by Nancy Farmer